tondralok/732A57-Database-Technology/README.md

 The purpose of this lab is to arrive at an understanding of
 * The Armstrong rules for deriving functional dependencies.
 * The attribute closure algorithm.
-* The BoyceCodd normal form (BCNF), and iv) the BCNF decomposition algorithm.
+* The BoyceCodd normal form (BCNF).
+* The BCNF decomposition algorithm.

 ## Lab 4
 The objectives of this lab are to learn how to implement a database, get some hands on experience of MySQL procedures and more experience of basic MySQL queries learnt in previous labs.